 A North Carolina Felony can reach Superior court if the Prosecutor indicts the Defendant.
 An indictment is where the State brings in a Grand Jury to hear evidence on the case.
 The Grand Jury will deliberate and if they find enough evidence to indict the Defendant, they return what is called a True Bill of Indictment.

 At Superior Court, the Prosecutor will likely make additional attempts to plead out the case.
 If no agreement can be reached between the Prosecutor and the Defendant, then the case will go to trial.
 In Superior Court, the case is almost always heard in front of a jury (unless both sides agree to a bench trial).
 The jury will be used to make a determination of whether the Defendant is guilty beyond a reasonable doubt.
 If the jury finds the Defendant guilty, the Judge will issue the sentence (punishment).

 Given the complexity of North Carolina Felony Laws, it would be impossible to go into more detail then is included above.
-However, to speak directly with a Wake County Felony Lawyer or Durham County Felony Lawyer, contact M. Moseley Matheson at 919-335-5291 today for your FREE CONSULTATION!LINKS:
+However, to speak directly with a Wake County Felony Lawyer, contact M. Moseley Matheson at 919-335-5291 today for your FREE CONSULTATION!LINKS:

 - North Carolina Criminal Defense

 - North Carolina Misdemeanor Crimes

 - North Carolina Misdemeanor Crimes | What to Expect?